Skip to main content

 synheart install spec

 This is the recommended path for backends, gateways, and SDK development.
 It uses the same lockfile-driven flow as synheart install runtime, so reruns are reproducible and CI replays from synheart.lock.
-Pin a specific version, or point at a non-prod CDN:
+Pin a specific version:

 Consuming from an SDK